-There were 58,135 children and young people aged 0 to 15 years living in Cheshire West and Chester Unitary Authority in 2011 (ONS, 2011b).
-Children's health indicators show that the health and wellbeing of children in Cheshire West and Chester is generally similar to the national average.
-Levels of childhood obesity are average with 20.1% of Year 6 children classified as obese and participation in sport among children is higher than the national average with 60.1% of children participating in at least 3 hours of sport per week.
+There were 58,135 children and young people aged 0 to 15 years living in Cheshire West and Chester LA in 2011, of which 23,382 were living in Vale Royal (ONS, Census 2011b).
+Health indicators show that the health and wellbeing of children in Cheshire West and Chester is generally similar to the national average.
+Levels of childhood obesity are average with 20.1% of year six children classified as obese and participation in sport among children is higher than the national average, with 60.1% of children participating in at least three hours of sport per week.
 A lower percentage of mothers initiate breastfeeding (68.2%) compared with the national average (ChiMat, 2013).
-Cheshire West and Chester also reports a higher level of uptake of MMR vaccine with 94.5% of children having received their first dose of immunisation by age two and 87.6% of children receiving the second dose by age five.
+Cheshire West and Chester reports a higher level of uptake of MMR vaccine with 94.5% of children having received their first dose of immunisation by age two and 87.6% of children receiving the second dose by age five.

-The rate of young people (under 18 years) admitted to hospital for a wholly alcohol related condition (such as an overdose) has declined since 2004, however the level of alcohol related admissions in under 18s remains higher than the national average.
-Levels of hospital admission for self-harm have remained broadly similar over the past 7 years and the overall rates of admission for self-harm are similar to the national average (ChiMat, 2013).
+The rate of young people (under 18 years) admitted to hospital for a wholly alcohol-related condition (such as an overdose) has declined since 2004.
+However, the level of alcohol-related admissions in under 18s remains higher than the national average.
+Levels of hospital admission for self-harm have remained broadly similar over the past seven years and the overall rates of admission for self-harm are similar to the national average (ChiMat, 2013).